 Canon Rebel T7 Pros

-- Excellent Image Quality: The Canon T7 features a 24.1-megapixel APS-C CMOS sensor, which delivers impressive image quality with rich colors, sharp details, and good low-light performance.
+- Excellent Image Quality: T7 features a 24.1-megapixel APS-C CMOS sensor, which delivers impressive image quality with rich colors, sharp details, and good low-light performance.
 The sensor is capable of producing high-resolution images that are suitable for various types of photography, from portraits to landscapes, and everything in between.

 - Wide Range of Compatible Lenses: Another advantage of the Canon T7 is its compatibility with Canon’s extensive lineup of EF and EF-S lenses.
 This means that you have a wide range of lenses to choose from, allowing you to expand your creative possibilities and achieve different types of shots, from wide-angle to telephoto, macro to fisheye.

-- Built-in Wi-Fi and NFC Connectivity: The Canon T7 comes with built-in Wi-Fi and NFC connectivity, allowing you to easily transfer and share your photos and videos wirelessly to your smart devices, such as smartphones or tablets.
+- Built-in Wi-Fi and NFC Connectivity: T7 comes with built-in Wi-Fi and NFC connectivity, allowing you to easily transfer and share your photos and videos wirelessly to your smart devices, such as smartphones or tablets.

 Canon Rebel T7 Cons